andrewnemeth/MiniCiv/README.md

 2. Navigate to C:\Program Files (x86)\Steam\steamapps\common\Sid Meier's Civilization V\Assets\DLC\ and add the unzipped folder

 # How to play:
 This mod is made for short games.
-Play starting in the classical era, with a 150 turn game set to a score victory only.
+Play with the following settings:
+* start in the classical era
+* 150 turn game
+* score victory only
+* quick speed